HopingTang/HopingTang.github.io/_posts/2016-06-13-notes-for-multiview-geometry-in-cv-chap-1.markdown

 ---
 layout: post
-title: "Notes for MultiView Geometry in CV"
+title: "Notes for MultiView Geometry in CV Chap 1"
 date: 2016-06-13 22:00:00 +0800
 ---

-# Notes for Multiple View Geometry in Computer Vision
+# Notes for Chapter 1 of Multiple View Geometry in Computer Vision

 ## 1. Introduction – a Tour of Multiple View Geometry